yeti/best-practices/docs/testing-best-practices.md

 **[Supertest](https://github.com/ladjs/supertest)** is a library for testing HTTP requests in Node.js applications.
 It allows making requests against your Express/Fastify/Koa app and asserting expectations on the response.
 Supertest works well for integration testing endpoints and APIs.

-**[Supertest](https://github.com/ladjs/supertest)** is a library for testing HTTP requests in Node.js applications.
-It allows making requests against your Express/Fastify/Koa app and asserting expectations on the response.
-Supertest works well for integration testing endpoints and APIs.

 ## End to End (e2e) Tests

 End to end tests simulate real user interactions with the application, often using a browser, to validate that the application works as expected.